-- Select Switching > Auto-VolP. - To configure Auto-VoIP interface settings for a physical port or a LAG port, click PORT, LAGS, or ALL. - 3.
-Go To Interface.
-Enter the interface name and click the Go button.
-The entry corresponding to the specified port is selected. - 4.
-Auto-VoIP Mode.
-From the AutoVoIP list, select Enable or Disable as the Auto-VoIP administrative mode for the interface. - Click APPLY to send the updated configuration to the switch.
+- 2. To configure Auto-VoIP interface settings for a physical port or a LAG port, click PORT, LAGS, or ALL. - 3.
+Enter the interface name in the Go To Interface field and click the Go button.

+The entry corresponding to the specified port is selected.

+- 4. Select Enable or Disable from the Auto-VoIP Mode drop-down list, as the Auto-VoIP administrative mode for the interface. - 5.
+Click APPLY to send the updated configuration to the switch.